 Your current visa will not be changed or

 lost because of the election results.
 Our recommendation is that you continue

 to maintain your immigration status as you routinely do.
 As always, it is

 important to read any messages you receive from International Student and

 Scholar Services and take any required action to remain in status.

 You may find out that information from the U.S. embassy or consulate that is processing your application.

 ISSS follows up with every I-20 application received.
 Please check your New School email account regularly for messages from ISSS.

-There have been no changes as to what you're able to do on your current visa.
+There have been no changes in what you're able to do on your current visa.
 As always, please make sure that your travel signature is current and consult with ISSS before exiting the United States.
 ISSS manages on-the-spot travel signatures at the front desk on Tuesdays and Thursdays from 11:00 a.m. to 3:00 p.m.
-Outside of those hours you may drop off your document at ISSS for processing.
+Outside of those hours, you can drop off your document at ISSS for processing.